Outlier detection is used to detect anomalous observations in sample data.

 Variable: the name of the variable containing the data to be analyzed.

-Select: (optionally) a selection criterion in order to include only a selected subgroup of cases in the statistical analysis.
+Filter: (optionally) a filter in order to include only a selected subgroup of cases in the statistical analysis.

 Methods of outlier detection: